RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Data Window uses several methods in the Redvox SDK to gather the files needed to complete the request.

 If the user specified a structured directory, we are looking for directories specifically named `api900` and/or `api1000` either as part of the input directory or within the input directory.

 Next, we read through the sub-directories of the api directory, which are organized by year, month, day and for api1000 data, by hour as well.

 If the user specified an unstructured directory, we are looking at all files within the input directory.

 We add the buffer times to the requested start and end times to get our query start and end times, then get any file with a timestamp within our query times.
 We index the files for later analysis.

 ### File Indexing and Timestamp Update

 1. Once all files are indexed, if we had a requested start or end time, we gather basic information from each file and use that to update the file timestamps to match our request times.
    * If we don't have a requested start and end time, we go straight to Data Aggregation

 2. We use UTC as the time zone for our data request.
 Each recording device will have some amount of offset (LINK HERE), which is a difference in the device's time to "true" time.
    * We can account for this offset by utilizing the basic information from each file to create an offset model (LINK HERE).
      We _**always**_ ADD our offset values to device time to get "true" time.

 3. Once we have the offset model, we can calculate the "true" time for our gathered data.
 We simply take our data's timestamps and add the offset from the model to it.

 4. If we specified a start and/or end time for our request, we must make sure our data's "true" times are able to satisfy the request.
 We now want two things to be true:
    * The "true" start time of the data is before our request start time
    * The "true" end time of the data is after our request end time

 5. If both of the conditions are true, we have all the data we need and can continue to Data Aggregation.

-6. If at least one of the two conditions is not true, we will update the query times by the offset value.
-This efficiently expands our search criteria without overloading the query.
+6. If at least one of the two conditions is not true, we will update the query by increasing the respective side that failed the criteria by 1.5 times the difference in "true" time and request time.
+This efficiently expands our search criteria to guarantee our next query will get what we need.

-7. If the expanded query produces new start and/or end times from the previous query, we use the expanded query times to get more files and start from step 1 again.

-8. If the expanded query does not produce new start and/or end times from the previous query, we go to Data Aggregation and use what we have since it won't get any better.
+7. We continue to Data Aggregation after our second query.

 ### Data Aggregation

-Once the data is verified as within the confines of our request, the data must be aggregated and prepared for the user.
+Once the data is retrieved, it must be aggregated and prepared for the user.

 1. All data files are completely read into memory.

 2. The data files are organized into Station objects.
 Files are put into a station if and only if each of these values are equal across each file: station id, station uuid, station start timestamp and station metadata.
+   * Any change in the station's information will create a new Station object to represent that change.

-3. Station objects attempt to fill any recognizable gaps in the data by using other data points to calculate the expected sample interval.
+3. Station objects attempt to fill any recognizable gaps in their sensors.

-* Any errors encountered while creating the Station object will cause the Data Window to stop.
-Information about which value(s) that were not consistent will be displayed.
+* Any errors encountered while creating the Station object will be recorded and can be displayed to the user.

 ### Data Preparation

 The data is now organized by Station.
 This process will be performed on all Stations in the Data Window.

-1. Update all timestamps in the Station using the offset model.
+1. If apply_correction is True, update all timestamps in the Station using the offset model.
 This is the final timestamp update before the user gets the data.

-2. Check for Audio sensor data.
-No Audio sensor data means the Station isn't useful to us, and will be discarded before the user sees it.

-3. Remove any Audio data points outside the request window.
+2. Remove any Audio data points outside the request window, then add two empty data points at the request edge points, if they exist.

-4. Remove data points from each non-audio sensor that are outside the request window.
-There is one caveat to this step:
+3. Remove data points from each non-audio sensor that are outside the request window.

-   * We will create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
+4. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
-   * The non-timestamp values of the rows are interpolated from existing data, or contain nan or default values (for enumerations) if not enough existing data.

-5. For each non-audio sensor, fill gaps in the sensor's data.
-   * The two points created in the previous step are only used as checks to stop creating points.
-   * Points are added using the sensor's mean sample interval, starting from the last non-created data point on each end.
+   * The copy_edge_points parameter determines which data values of these fabricated points will contain.

-6. Update the Station metadata.
+5. Update the Station metadata.

-7. Update the Data Window metadata to match the data.
+6. Update the Data Window metadata to match the data.

 ### Data Window Complete